deficollective/defiscan/src/content/protocols/eigenlayer/ethereum.md

 Center is the heart-piece of Eigenlayer, the `DelegationManager`.
 The `DelegationManager` interacts with the `StrategyManager` and the `EigenPodManager` below left and below right.
 These contracts store information on the deposited tokens and restaked Beacon Chain ETH.
 Above the `DelegationManager` is the `AllocationManager`, which is the contract with which _Operators_ and _AVSs_ allocate and slash staked assets.
 Next to `AllocationManager` is the `RewardsCoordinator` contract, which allows _AVSs_ to post rewards, which then can be claimed by _Operators_ and _(Re)Stakers_ defined on agreed splits.

-On the right hand side the contracts deployed by the _AVSs_ are denoted with the pointed box.
+On the right hand side, the contracts deployed by the _AVSs_ are denoted with the pointed box.
 The contracts by the _AVS_ are highly customizable.
-DApps possibly interact with this contracts denoted top right.
+DApps possibly interact with these contracts, denoted top right.
 The tasks that need to be validated/executed can then be picked up by _Operators_ from these contracts.

 ## Roles